simonsobs/ocs/docs/user/centralized_management.rst

 have a way to start and stop Agents without ssh-ing to the various host systems.

-The HostManager Agent and ocsbow CLI script provide a way to do this.
-When fully configured, the system provides the following
+The HostManager Agent, in combination with the ocsbow CLI script or the HostManager panel in OCS web, provide this functionality.
+When fully configured, the system provides the following functionality:
-functionality:

 - Any OCS Agent in the system can be started and stopped from a single client.
 This includes support for bringing down all Agents, across